MarwanAlsoltany/blend/README.md

 </details>

 <br/>

-<small>If you like this project and would like to support its development, giving it a :star: would be appreciated!</small>
+<sup>If you like this project and would like to support its development, giving it a :star: would be appreciated!</sup>

 </div>